We are sending you this privacy notice as we have received an application or enquiry for a role at Lifesure.

 Why do we process personal data?

-We need to process data to take steps at your request before entering into a contract with you.
-We also need to process your data to enter into a contract with you.
+We need to process data to take steps at your request before entering a contract with you.
+We also need to process your data to enter a contract with you.

 In some cases, we need to process data to ensure that we are complying with our legal obligations.
 For example, we are required to check a successful applicant's eligibility to work in the UK before employment starts (known as right to work checks).